The Shih Poo is a loving and energetic little designer dog. His zest for life is intoxicating.

 However, many dog owners find that gently introducing the Shih Poo and the toddler or young child to one another under close supervision, early in life, helps them naturally bond without any rivalries or primal resentments forming.

-It’s also worth nothing that older children, teenagers and so forth are all fine for the Shih Poo, and often prove wonderful friends to the animal.
+It’s also worth noting that older children, teenagers and so forth are all fine for the Shih Poo, and often prove wonderful friends to the animal.

 It makes sense – older kids are more independent, so they aren’t competing with the dog’s master for attention and time to play.